rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/README.md

 We should ideally store our raw data in a database for future use, instead of always running the query from 2011.
 At present, regenerating the entire dataset means we do not have to worry about deltas in our data, hence why we go with this approach.

 ### 4. Investigate t=2000
 As noted [here](https://github.com/rianashwin/Forecasting-SPDR-Gold-Trust-ETF-Prices--PRD-/wiki/3.-Exploratory-data-analysis), we see a shift in our relationsips at t=2000.
 We did not dive deeper into what happened here.
 However, looking into this may give us an insight into whether there has been a fundamental change in the relationships between our variables.
+This step is critical.
+By dropping data before t=2000, we lose a large amount of our training data.
+If we can retain more samples from this discarded data, it allows our model to have more examples to learn from.
+Care must be taken to ensure relationships are still valid across time.

 ## Licensing